Abstract Review Categories

 701. Experimental Transplantation: Basic and Translational

-Preclinical investigations of topics relevant to HSPC transplantation, including conditioning, HSPC mobilization, engraftment, rejection, transplant complications, disease activity, immune function and reconstitution, GVHD, and graft-versus-tumor effects.
+Preclinical investigations of topics relevant to HSPC transplantation, including conditioning regimens, HSPC mobilization, engraftment, rejection, transplant complications, disease activity, immune function, GVHD, and graft-versus-tumor effects.

-704. Cellular Immunotherapies: Early Phase and Investigational Therapies
+704. Cellular Immunotherapies: Early Phase Clinical Trials and Toxicities

-Development and manufacturing of hematopoietic stem and progenitor cell (HSPC) grafts and adoptive cell therapies, including cellular and engineered immunotherapies.
-Encompasses clinical mobilization of HSPCs, collection of cells (including leukapheresis, marrow harvest or cord blood procurement), purification, cryopreservation, purification or purging, expansion, and modification of stem cells or immune cells, or any other cell collection or cell processing topics not fitting in 401.
+Development and manufacturing of hematopoietic stem and progenitor cell (HSPC) products, CAR-T cells, and other adoptive cell therapies.
+Encompasses clinical mobilization of HSPCs, collection of starting cells (including via leukapheresis, marrow harvest or cord blood procurement), purification of HSPCs or immune cells, cryopreservation, expansion, and scale-up and optimization of cellular engineering.
 Experimental studies or clinical development of mesenchymal or other stromal cell populations see 506.
-Basic and translational studies of HSPC mobilization, engraftment or expansion see 701.
-Health services or outcomes research see 900s.
+Basic and translational studies of HSPC mobilization, engraftment, or expansion, see 701.

 Clinical and epidemiological allogeneic transplantation studies encompassing engraftment, rejection and chimerism, conditioning regimens, acute toxicities other than GVHD, infectious complications and prophylaxis, and supportive care such as transfusions and cytokines.
-Health services or outcomes research see 900s.
+For health services and quality improvement studies and for outcomes research, including registry or Real-World studies, see 900s.

 722. Allogeneic Transplantation: Acute and Chronic GVHD and Immune Reconstitution

 Clinical and epidemiological studies covering risk factors, biomarkers, detection, prevention, and management related to acute and chronic graft-versus-host disease (GVHD) and to immune reconstitution and vaccine responses following allogeneic transplantation.
-Health services or outcomes research see 900s.
+May include post-transplantation cellular therapies designed to improve immune function or treat GVHD.
+For health services and quality improvement studies and for outcomes research, including registry or Real-World studies, see 900s.

-723. Allogeneic Transplantation: Long-term Follow-up and Disease Recurrence
+723. Allogeneic Transplantation: Long-term Follow-up, Complications, and Disease Recurrence

 732. Allogeneic Transplantation: Disease Response and Comparative Treatment Studies

 Clinical and epidemiological studies focusing on disease activity and survival following allogeneic transplantation, including risk factors and biomarkers for outcomes.
 Includes trials comparing allogeneic transplantation to other non-transplantation therapies in specific diseases.
 Excludes studies on specific acute and late toxicities (see 721-723).
-Health services or outcomes research see 900s.
+For health services and quality improvement studies and for outcomes research, including registry or Real-World studies, see 900s.

 800s - Gene Therapies, Chemical Biology, and Emerging Diagnostics